Beardsoft/zpool/README.md

 zpool is an open source Proof of Stake pool for the Nimiq blockchain.

 ## Status
-The pool is currently in development and in an alpha phase.
-Most of the core functionality is working, but certain edge cases and errors are to be expected in this stage.
-Pool is currently being tested on testnet in preparation for mainnet running.
+The pool is meant to be a reference implementation.
+The core functionality works and has run on devnet and testnet.
+Pool has not been tested thoroughly, so there might be problems or issues that are currently not handled yet.
+The pool might be optimized for mainnet in the future if there is interest.

 ## Goal
-The goal of this project is to provide a simple PoS pool implementation as a starting point for pool operators. zpool is small and simple to run, capable of handling a maximum of 500 stakers.
-Proper handling of more stakers is not gauranteed.
+The goal of this project is to provide a simple PoS pool implementation as a starting point for pool operators.
 By making the pool open source, we hope to contribute to the Nimiq eco system as a whole providing other pool operators a blue print for their own implementations.

 ## Features
-* is easy to run
 * keeps track of validator election
 * keeps track of delegated stakers per epoch
 * keeps track of validator rewards